swentel/indieweb/README.md

 Current functionality:

 - Webmention.io integration
-- Brid.gy publishing for all nodes
+- Brid.gy publishing for nodes
 - microformats for content and images

 ## To install